 \section{Subdivisions for $n=5$}

 In this appendix, we record the matroidal subdivisions of $\Delta(5)$.
-Each Table consists of the subdivisions corresponding to the cones of $\Dr(5)$ of the prescribed dimension.
-The left most column corresponds to the left-most column of Table \ref{table:cones}.
+Each table consists of the subdivisions corresponding to the cones of $\Dr(5)$ of the prescribed dimension.
+The leftmost column corresponds to the leftmost column of Table \ref{table:cones}.
 The \textit{Adjacency graph} column records the adjacency graph of the subdivision.
 Finally, in the \textit{Bases of the $\Delta$-matroids $M_i$} column, we list the bases of the matroids $M_i$, where $M_i$ is the matroid corresponding to the vertex $i$ in the adjacency graph.